 8. Can you give us an example?

 I-Together is a great retailer engagement App which recognised this and brings retailers together, without leaving their stores.
-They share their ideas and challenges with each other.
-Individuals, with recognised skills are then invited to work on the challenge and come up with a solution, with the App providing best in class examples to inspire.
+They share their ideas and challenges with other.
+Individuals, with recognised skills are then invited to work on the challenge and come up with a solution, with the App providing best in class example to inspire.
 This can be completed around their trading times.
-Developed improvements are then assessed, benchmarked against the retailers plans and the councils criteria for success.
-With those ideas that meet all criteria being acknowledged and rewarded.
+Developed improvements are then assessed, benchmarked against the retailers and the councils criteria for success.
+With those ideas that sound out acknowledged and rewarded.
 Without the technology this isn’t possible.

 9. What does it take for a store to work?
 Is there a magic recipe?

-- Its critical to understand the potential for retail outlets to thrive in the community.
+- Its critical to understand the potential to thrive in the community.
 It helps retailers understand if the odds are stacked against them or the infrastructure, investment and importance of the high street in that area loaded in their favour.

 - Finally, understand what matters most to the customer and the measures for retail success (e.g. stock rotation, repeat sales, revenue per space needed).

 This provides the sound foundation to then produce a business plan to assess the potential for success and key dependencies to protect.
 With the ‘what matters most’ known, a customer experience plan to deliver a differentiated programme will ensure that beyond product, pricing, promotions, placement and the people customers have a reason to return.